Discover the ideal task trainer for developing the skills needed to administer emergency epilepsy medication.

 Why do I need to train with a Buccal Injection Trainer?

 Traditionally, practising the skill of administering a Buccal injection was taught using a human volunteer.
-However, recent safety and social distancing guidelines have made it impossible to teach in this way.
-The handheld Buccal Injection Trainer solves this problem.
-It provides a cost-effective and safe way for Epilepsy nurses and other clinical trainers to teach this lifesaving skill.
+However during covid, social distancing made this type of training impossible.
+The Buccal Injection Trainer solved this problem and has become the favoured way of practising the administration of epilepsy medication.

 The Buccal Injection trainer helps to improve a carer’s skills and confidence and can help to save an Epilepsy patient's life.